Chandra Bhanu Gupta: Electoral politics

 Chandra Bhanu Gupta won UP assembly election from Lucknow City East in 1952, defeating his Jana Sangh rival.His Campaign Manager was his trusted and close colleague Pushkar Nath Bhatt,a leading lawyer & former Senior Vice Chairman of the Lucknow Municipal Board in the period before independence.
-However in 1957 he lost from the same seat to Babu Triloki Singh of the Praja Socialist Party.
-In 1957 his Campaign Manager was Sharda Prasad Mukerjee, Principal of Vidyant Hindu Degree College.
+However, in 1957, he lost from the same seat to Babu Triloki Singh of the Praja Socialist Party.
+In 1957, his Campaign Manager was Sharda Prasad Mukerjee, Principal of Vidyant Hindu Degree College.
 Later he became Chief Minister during that assembly's five-year run.
-He initially become an MLC and later shifted his constituency and shifted to Ranikhet in the Kumaon Hills. .Prominent ministers in his cabinet included Hukum Singh, Ali Zaheer, Ram Murti, Girdhari Lal, Jugal Kishore, Vidyavati Rathore, KamlaPati Tripathi, Vichitra Narayan Sharma, Chaturbhuj Sharma and Kailash Prakash.
-In 1962 he had shifted to the Hills & became MLA from Ranikhet South seat.
-In 1967 and 1969 elections, he was elected from Ranikhet assembly seat.
+He initially become an MLC and later shifted his constituency and shifted to Ranikhet in the Kumaon Hills.
+Prominent ministers in his cabinet included Hukum Singh, Ali Zaheer, Ram Murti, Girdhari Lal, Jugal Kishore, Vidyavati Rathore, KamlaPati Tripathi, Vichitra Narayan Sharma, Chaturbhuj Sharma and Kailash Prakash.
+In 1962, he had shifted to the Hills & became MLA from Ranikhet South seat.
+In the 1967 and 1969 elections, he was elected from Ranikhet assembly seat.
 In 1970, he supported Tribhuvan Narayan Singh's bid to become CM of Uttar Pradesh as a member of Congress (O), but the government did not last long.HN Bahuguna took a prominent role in dislodging him.

 Chandra Bhanu Gupta's government in 1967 lasted only for 19 days as Charan Singh defected from Congress party with his 16 MLAs.
 Charan Singh was elected as leader of Samyukta Vidhayak Dal (SVD), the coalition of non-Congress parties.
 Charan Singh became the Chief Minister of Uttar Pradesh on 3 April 1967.
 On 24 July 1967, Gupta moved a no-confidence motion against the government, but the government survived.